TheThirdOne/random-sorting/README.md

 mostly in a line from the top left to the bottom right.
 This should be expected because bubble sort will not be changing the order much because the random comparison is as about as likely to move an element up as down (in the middle of the array).
-What is more surprising is that it quite non-symmtric; the the distribution narrows from the top to the bottom and near the top corner it flairs a little.
+What is more surprising is that it quite asymmetric; the distribution narrows from the top to the bottom and near the top corner it flares a little.

 The distribution narrowing is due to an optimization that allows bubble sort to not repeatedly compare the top elements.
 Because after the `i`th interation the top